ludlovian/emitter/README.md

 Returns a promise which resolves the first time this event is called

 ### .emit(event, data)

+Emits the event to all handlers, which are run synchronously.

+### .emitAsync(event, data)

 Emits the event to all handlers, resolving when they have all completed.